South West Coast Path: Weymouth via Isle of Portland Circular walk

 All walks: 4 out of 10 - 1 climb up to the Verne, fairly good paths throughout

 This walk was inspired by a BBC 'Railway Walks' program featuring a disused railway line between Weymouth and the Isle of Portland.
-It also features the sea, and industrial archeology - the quarrying of Portland stone.
+It also features the sea, a stage of the South West Coast Path ("SWCP"), and industrial archeology - the quarrying of Portland stone.

-It is in 2 distinct sections: 1) from Weymouth, south to the causeway by train or SWCP, and 2) the Isle of Portland Circular path
+It is in 2 distinct sections: 1) from Weymouth, south to the causeway by the railway path, or by the SWCP, and 2) the Isle of Portland Circular path

 Weymouth has a pretty harbour, with many pubs and cafes.
 There are 2 routes south to the causeway over to Portland, the South West Coastal Path (SWCP), and a disused railway line turned into a cycle path.
 Railway walks buffs suggest doing the walks twice, once in summer for the greenery, and once in winter to appreciate the engineering, but once is enough for most.
 The causeway is part of Chesil beach, a pebble beach forming a long spit.